-JH: A lot of hard work – and initially a bit of good fortune.
+JH: A lot of hard work – and initially a bit of good fortune from career coaching vancouver.
 It was 2004 and I was looking for a career shift.
 I was at that stage working in a design studio (labouring over corporate identities and annual reports).
 I’ve always loved books and been fascinated by the covers that adorned them.
 So I was wondering how to go about getting into the field of book cover design (as I had no book cover design portfolio to speak of).
 Enter a certain young whippersnapper of an author, Lauren Beukes – who was at that time writing her first book (non-fiction) Maverick: Extraordinary Women from South Africa's Past.
 We knew each other as friends and she was quite keen on me doing the cover.
 Lauren introduced me to the publisher (Oshun Books) and I showed them my design portfolio.
 They then agreed to commission me for the cover.
 The rest is history as they say.
 Everyone loved the cover I did – and after that it became easier to get other book cover design work.
 My next book cover commission was for the South African edition for Moxyland – also written by Lauren Beukes.

 SLiP: You’ve done work for a host of South African novelists, but you’re probably most closely associated with Lauren Beukes’ novel covers.
 How did you guys start working together?

 JH: As mentioned in my previous answer, Lauren and I go way back.
 Our fist collaboration was on Maverick: Extraordinary Women from South Africa's Past.

 Since then I’ve been the Remora fish to her shark.

 I just designed the cover for the South African edition of her new book, Broken Monsters.